apache/beam/beam-site/_posts/2017-02-13-stateful-processing.md

 output, then you cannot use a `Filter` transform to reduce data volume downstream.

-Stateful processing lets you address both the latency problem of side inputs and the cost problem of excessive uninterseting output.
+Stateful processing lets you address both the latency problem of side inputs and the cost problem of excessive uninteresting output.
 Here is the code, using only features I have already introduced:

 ```java